Pro skater Stefan Janoski lends his signature style

 to bring you this versatile lightweight shoe.
 The Lunar Stefan Janoski Shoes boast a sturdy combination upper, ultra-lightweight Lunarlon cushioning, and an autoclave construction with a m odified herringbone outsole pattern for enhanced grip ...

-Originally known as Blue Ribbon Sports back in 1964, the fledgling shoe brand was led by University Of Oregon track athlete Phil Knight and his coach Bill Bowerman.
-It wasn't until 1978 that they changed the name to Nike after the Greek goddess of victory.
-(Ha!
-Nike is a girl's name.)
+As the story goes, Nike was originally knows as Blue Ribbon Sports back in 1964, led by University Of Oregon track athlete Phil Knight and his coach Bill Bowerman.
+In 1978 they finally changed the name to Nike after the Greek goddess of victory, and succeeded in revolutionizing the world of sports with superior shoes and apparel.
+In 1988, Just Do It became Nike’s official slogan - and yes, they certainly did.